NazemMahmud/medicine-search-track/README.md

 - A custom exception handler (`ThrottleExceptionHandler`) is used to handle the error response
 - Also, **Logged the route path** with error message in the storage file to identify the specific route

+# Cache

+- Redis cache is applied:
+  - **In medicine search and store route:** when a medicine is successfully added in DB, the `drug_name` will be stored in redis.
+So that later, wont have to search for the same drug
+  - **In Login unit test:** to store the access token, in order to use that token by other unit test class where the authentication token is needed.

 # Error Log
 - Error logs are generated in daily log file inside `storage/log`, so that it can be separated for each day